 The Irvington Historical Society has opened its new exhibit – The Great Estates.
 During the mid-nineteenth century through the early twentieth century Irvington was home to many great estates.
-These grand structures on large tracts of land were summer homes to wealthy New Yorkers fleeing the noise, congestion and outbreaks of yellow and typhoid fever plaguing the city.
-Attracted by the convenient rail transportation, cool summer breezes off the Hudson, and rural setting, businessmen, financers, and industrialists bought up the local farms and build large summer residences, setting a pattern which would hold until the early 20th century.
+These grand structures on large tracts of land were summer homes to wealthy New Yorkers fleeing the noise, congestion, and outbreaks of yellow and typhoid fever plaguing the city.
+Attracted by the convenient rail transportation, cool summer breezes off the Hudson, and rural setting, businessmen, financers, and industrialists bought up the local farms and built large summer residences, setting a pattern which would hold until the early 20th century.

 This exhibit focuses on three of them – Ardsley, Wendel, and Beltzhoover.
-Through photographs, documents, maps and artifacts, this exhibit explores the history of these estates and the lives of those who lived there.
+Through photographs, documents, maps, and artifacts, this exhibit explores the history of these estates and the lives of those who lived there.